EOEPCA/workshop/README.md

 This deployment order is controlled using [Kustomizations](https://fluxcd.io/flux/components/kustomize/kustomization/), an example for which is demonstrated with the Mundi pipeline `./clusters/mundi/pipeline.yaml`

-In order to deploy for a different system, at a mimimum a new directory `./clusters/<target system>` should be created as a copy from the Mundi deployment, with its configuration file `./clusters/<target system>/eoepca-configuration.yaml` modified to reflect the values for the new cluster (e.g. publicIp)
+In order to deploy for a different system, at a mimimum a new directory `./clusters/<target system>` should be created as a copy from the Mundi deployment, with:
+- its configuration file `./clusters/<target system>/eoepca-configuration.yaml` modified to reflect the values for the new cluster (e.g. publicIp)
+- any paths in `./clusters/<target system>/pipeline.yaml` updated as neccessary to point to system-specific resource definitions.

 ### Initialise the EOEPCA Deployment in Flux

 The [deployment script](./deploy-to-cluster) bootstraps Flux in to the currently active Kubernetes cluster.
 Run `./deploy-to-cluster -h` for a full breakdown of the usage of this script.

 NOTE.
 For deployment of additional clusters it is essential to make a copy of the `clusters/<target system>` directory, to ensure that the cluster deployment configuration that flux maintains in GitHub is kept independent for each cluster.

+### (Re)generate secrets

+After deployment of the sealed secrets controller, sealed secrets must be (re)generated using the certificate associated with the controller.
+The resources for these secrets are stored in `./infrastructure/configs/<target system>`.
+The mundi deployment contains helper scripts which can be executed to generate the resources for these secrets.
+Once (re)generated, these must be committed to GIT and deployed via flux for resources depending on the secrets to deploy successfully.

 ## GitOps Synchronisation